🩺 Diabetes for UK GPs

 Mechanism of Action:

-Inhibit DPP-4 enzyme, increasing incretin hormone levels.
-Increase insulin secretion, decrease glucagon.
+Inhibit DPP-4 enzyme, increasing incretin hormone (GLP-1, GIP) levels.
+Increase glucose-dependent insulin secretion and decrease glucagon.
+Weight neutral.

 Benefits: